y0za/interfake/README.md

 ```

 ## To Be Implemented
-The following featureas are not yet supported.
+The following features are not yet supported.
 - multiple interfaces of `--target` option
 - embedded interface
 - variadic function